Cristovão Bastos

 Cristovão da Silva Bastos Filho (born December 3, 1946) is a Brazilian songwriter, pianist and arranger.
 He has performed and composed for artists including Maria Bethânia, Milton Nascimento, Gal Costa, Ivan Lins, Barbra Streisand, Dionne Warwick and Paulinho da Viola.
-Bastos has been nominated for a Latin Grammy and has won 6 Prêmio da Música Brasileira.
+Bastos has been nominated for a Latin Grammy and has won 6 Brazilian Music Awards.

 Work

 Bastos has been active as a songwriter, arranger and pianist since the 1970s.
 In 1992, he released "Bons Encontros", his first album as a primary artist along with Marco Pereira.
 In 1996, he released his first solo album, "Avenida Brasil".

 Bastos was the pianist and arranger for Dionne Warwick's 1994 album "Aquarela do Brasil", a collection of Brazilian jazz and pop standards.

 Barbra Streisand's 1999 song "Let's Start Right Now" is set to the music of "Raios de Luz", written by Bastos and Abel Silva.

 In 2006, Bastos composed the soundtrack for the film “Zuzu Angel”, directed by Sérgio Rezende.